Skip to main content

 Use about 1 part coarsely ground coffee to 4 parts room temperature water.
 Let it sit in the fridge for 12-18 hours, then strain it through a fine mesh strainer with cheesecloth.
 Should come out strong, smooth, and naturally sweet.

 Keep it in the fridge for up to two weeks.
 For cocktails, use this concentrate straight – don’t dilute it first.
+If you want to go deeper on cold brew technique, see our full guide to cold brew coffee.

 Party Planning